-When planning a trip to South Africa and researching “must do” activities it isn’t uncommon to find among most of these a township experience.
+When planning a trip to South Africa and researching “must do” activities, it isn’t uncommon to find among most of these a township experience.
 And, if you really want to immerse yourself in that experience you ought to eat like a local.
-The list of traditional township foods is vast but here are five food items you are likely to encounter.
+The list of traditional South African foods is vast but here are five food items you are likely to encounter.

 “Boer” is Afrikaans for farmer and “wors” means sausage.
-Boerewors is a favourite township street food, which is handmade from ground meat.
+Boerewors is a favourite South African food, which is handmade from ground meat.
 It is immensely popular, so much so that it’s practically a staple food.
 Strolling past township street vendors you’re likely to see this coiled sausage roasting on the hot coals of a braai (barbecue), which is also known as shisa nyama.

 Kota / Bunny Chow